ElektraInitiative/libelektra/doc/COMPILE.md

 The default resolver+storage will write to `KDB_DB_FILE` and `KDB_DB_INIT`
 ([for bootstrapping](/doc/help/elektra-bootstrapping.md)).

-!!!
-Note, that you cannot use NODEP or DEFAULT and add other plugins to it.
-Instead, you can pass the list of plugins you want, e.g.:
+Obviously, you can pass the exact list of plugins you want, e.g.:

 	-DPLUGINS="resolver;sync;dump"